We receive several emails weekly regarding kidney disease in dogs and always feel so bad because we know that the dog

 - Epakitan Binder is a antioxidant formula and a phosphorus binder.
 GIVE WITH FOOD.
 If you use this, then don’t use the Natural Seaweed Calcium that we mentioned above.

 - Supplementing the Diet is Critical: Your dog needs a HIGH QUALITY form of omega 3 such as Flaxseed Oil or GUARANTEED TOXIN FREE Fish Oil.
 You can also include coconut oil (in addition to the omega 3 oils mentioned above.
 A shout out goes to Nicky for sharing with me that Vetriscience makes a great kidney support product that can be found at the link below.
-Typically, I would recommend some of the ingredients individually for dogs with kidney issues, but this product includes them all.
+Typically, I would recommend some of the same ingredients individually for dogs with kidney issues, but this product includes them all.
+Vetriscience Kidney

 - Azodyl is a supplement that is really just a probiotic that slows down toxins in the blood stream.
 Some say it works well for dogs with kidney problems, but there are much better probiotics out there.
 It is often used together with Epakitan.